Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 The two formats are structurally different: Bear is Markdown plus hashtags, Apple Notes is rich text plus folders.

-Bear → Apple Notes.
-Bear's Markdown export writes one .md per note plus a folder containing attachments.
-Apple Notes does not import Markdown directly; the cleanest path is to convert each Markdown file to RTF or HTML via a Mac script, then drag the converted set into a target Apple Notes folder.
-Hashtags become flat folder names, not nested structures.
-Bear's wikilinks (note-to-note) break and require a manual fix-up pass.
+For Bear to Apple Notes, start with Bear's Markdown export, which writes one .md per note plus a folder containing attachments.
+Apple Notes does not import Markdown directly, so the cleanest path is to convert each Markdown file to RTF or HTML through a Mac script and then drag the converted set into a target Apple Notes folder.
+Hashtags become flat folder names rather than nested structures, and Bear's note-to-note wikilinks require a manual fix-up pass.

-Apple Notes → Bear.
-Apple Notes exports to PDF and HTML.
-Bear ingests Markdown best; for the conversion, the Exporter app or Pandoc (pandoc input.html -o output.md) produces clean Markdown that Bear can import natively.
-Inline images survive; handwritten ink layers do not.
+For Apple Notes to Bear, export to PDF or HTML first.
+Bear ingests Markdown best, so the Exporter app or Pandoc (pandoc input.html -o output.md) is the practical conversion step.
+Inline images survive, but handwritten ink layers do not.

-Either → Atlas.
-Atlas accepts Markdown, HTML, and PDF; folder structure becomes folder-tag pairs.
-Bear's hashtags survive as Atlas tags after export.
+For either tool to Atlas, upload Markdown, HTML, or PDF.
+Folder structure becomes folder-tag pairs, and Bear's hashtags survive as Atlas tags after export.

 For a writer with under 1,000 Markdown-first notes in Bear, the migration takes a couple of hours.
 For a heavy Apple Notes user with thousands of mixed-media notes, plan a half-day plus a hand-pass to fix broken internal links.